Suraj1333/portfolio/README.md

 ### BLOG SECTION

 I have written a small walkthrough in the blogs section to give you an idea behind the technologies that I have used in building these webpages.
 The code for the blog section can be accessed on the blog section webpage itself.
+As mentioned, this blog gives me complete control over the publishing, editing, and deleting the blog articles through the Netlify CMS.

 PS: I have also referred to a few YouTube Videos in order to build these webpages.